Where Are They Coming From?

-The answers to these questions will enrich your reading as well as provide many "aha" moments as you discover things you have not seen before.
+The answers to these questions will enrich your reading and provide many "aha" moments as you discover things you have not seen before.

-This is of course, one small example of "Authorship".
-However, throughout all of the scriptures we can unlock treasures of knowledge and context through "Authorship".
-Find the author's message then discover what they are reacting to.
+This is, of course, one small example of "Authorship."
+However, throughout the scriptures, we can unlock treasures of knowledge and context through "Authorship."
+Find the author's message, then discover what they are reacting to.
 This will uncover their environment or triggering event and the purpose of their writing.
 Boom!
 Everything will change!